nkraja33/Build_a_CI-CD_Pipeline/README.md

 c.
 Run the below command to test the app.
 ```
+cd Build_a_CI-CD_Pipeline
 chmod +x make_prediction.sh
 ./make_prediction.sh
 ```
 you will get an output like this.
 ![local_test.JPG](screenshots/local_test.JPG)

- d. swutch the original session and kill the locally running APP using `ctrl + c`
+ d. switch to the original session and kill the locally running APP using `ctrl + c`

 ### 3. Depoly App in Azure App Service